11 Holiday Gifts Shelter Pets Are Wishing For

 10. The Gift of Your Time!

-Whether you add “volunteer for your local shelter” to your New Year’s resolutions or simply offer to bring a shelter dog home for a foster weekend, every organization is looking for volunteers.
+Add “volunteer for your local shelter” to your New Year’s resolutions list or simply offer to bring a shelter dog home for a foster weekend.
+Every organization is looking for help in many forms.

 Lindsay Hamrick, CPDT-KA